safwanshamsir99/CrossArt-Generator/README.md

 **5. Sort the order of crosstabs table:**
    * User can choose which column to sort by name [default sorting option is sorting by value].

+**6. REST API endpoint development:**
+   * Developer can now deploy the endpoints of crosstabs generator and charts generator.

 ### ⚠ Attention